-Referring to the assertion that overdrafts are secured by a first-ranking pledge on current accounts we mention that on 31.12.2021, the value of the pledge on the available current accounts is amounted to 0 lei, banks automatically proceeding to the transfer of available funds in the overdraft account.
+Referring to the assertion that overdrafts are secured by a first-ranking pledge on current accounts we mention that on 30.09.2023, the value of the pledge on the available current accounts is amounted to 0 lei, banks automatically proceeding to the transfer of available funds in the overdraft account.

-Medium-term loans to bank
+Medium-term loans from banks

-On 31.12.2021, SC BERMAS SA had in progress the credit facility in the form of a term loan, employer, non-revolving in a maximum amount of 2,500,000 lei granted in order to finance the beer boiling and filtration installations for the Boiling section.
-During the year 2021, refunds were made according to the schedules of 895,161 lei.
-On 31.12.2021, the amount used was 1,118,952 lei.
+On 30.09.2022 SC BERMAS SA had in progress the credit facility in the form of a term loan, employer, "non-revolving" in a maximum amount of 2.500.000 lei granted in order to finance the beer boiling and filtration installations for the Boiling section.
+On 30.09.2022 the amount used was 447.581 lei.
 The credit facility is for a period of 36 months starting with the month immediately following the period of use.
-The interest charged is a fluctuating interest rate at an annual rate of ROBOR 1M + 1.40% per annum, calculated on the basis of the actual number of calendar days of the reference month compared to the 360-day period.
-This credit facility is secured by a high-priority movable mortgage on the machinery and equipment that is the object of the financing.
+The interest charged is a fluctuating interest rate at an annual rate ROBOR 1M + 1.40% per annum, calculated on the basis of the actual number of calendar days of the reference month compared to the 360-day period.
+This credit facility is secured by a first priority movable mortgage on the machinery and equipment that is the object of financing.